 There are no roads on Moreton Island, it is completely sand, so the only way to get around is by 4WD.
 You can come across on a barge with a 4WD, but it can be pricey so a Moreton Island day tour from Brisbane is often your best option.
-A range of Moreton Island day trips from Brisbane exist – you can click here to check out a few options.
+A range of Moreton Island day trips from Brisbane exist – you can read our guide here on tours to Moreton Island.

 3. Tangalooma Day Trip from Brisbane

 Whilst Tangalooma Island Resort is in fact located on Moreton Island, the resort is massive and so I thought it was worth listing it separately.
 You can easily reach Tangalooma Island Resort by passenger ferry and be there within 75 minutes.
 Given it is so close to the CBD, a Tangalooma day trip from Brisbane is the perfect outing.